ricardovgodoy/ricardovgodoy.github.io/_teaching/2022-2024-teaching-assistant-uoa-3.md

 location: "Auckland, New Zealand"
 ---

 Supervised research on a topic in engineering culminating in an independent written project report that includes a literature review, a description of the research and its findings, and a statement of research contribution.
-Further supporting technical material will be provided as a compendium.

 Course Overview
 ======